MurylloEx/Mailer/README.md

 <h1 align="center">@muryllo/mailer</h1>
-<p align="center">Esta é uma biblioteca simples e pragmática para envio de e-mails em sistemas feitos sob Node.js usando JavaScript ou Typescript.</p>
+<p align="center">This is a simple and pragmatic library for sending emails on systems built on Node.js using JavaScript or Typescript.</p>

 <p align="center">
   <img src="https://badgen.net/badge/license/MIT/green"/>